gcovr/gcovr/CONTRIBUTING.rst

     See ``doc/README.txt`` for details on working with the documentation.

--   (Optional) Activate GitHub for your forked GitHub repository, so that the cross-platform compatibility tests get run whenever you push your work to your repository.
+-   (Optional) Activate GitHub Actions for your forked repository, so that the cross-platform compatibility tests get run whenever you push your work to your repository.
-    These tests will also be run
-    when you open a pull request to the main gcovr repository.
+    These tests will also be run when you open a pull request to the main gcovr repository.

 Tip: If you have problems getting everything set up, consider looking at these files: